 Fire season

-Wildfire season is late July to early September.
-In the past years, we’ve had at least one week during that time span with dangerous air quality.
+The wildfire season is from late July to early September.
+In the past years, we’ve had at least one week with dangerous air quality.
 And more recently, stretches of hazy, smoky days.
-Travelers may want to pack a face-mask (which we all now have in abundant supply) and have back-up indoor plans.
+Travelers may want to pack an N95 face mask (which we all now have in abundant supply) and have backup indoor plans.

 90+ degree temperatures do happen

 We can see the upper 80s and low 90s here.
-Make sure to stay hydrated–especially for outdoor activities, in the mountains, or at the beach.
+Sometimes even 100+.
+Make sure to stay hydrated–especially in the mountains, or at the beach.

 Camping and hotel reservations

 Some travelers like the fun of an open itinerary, waiting until they arrive at a destination to seek out accommodations.
-However, be aware that summer travel can be crowded in popular spots, including camp sites.
-So do some research and plan to make reservations if you want to stay at key spots along the way.
+However, be aware summer travel can be crowded in popular spots, including campsites.
+Do some research and plan to make reservations if you want to stay at key spots along the way.

 Best summer vacation ideas in Washington State